ntpz870817/DNA-storage-YYC/readme.md

 Yin-Yang Code is the algorithm describes the collection of derivative rules reported by Ping et. al.

 The users could install this package by 'pip install yyc'.
-When you have finished installing the package, the sample program in folder /examples/ could be run to make sure the package is correct.
+When you have finished installing the package, the sample program in [folder](https://github.com/ntpz870817/DNA-storage-YYC/tree/master/examples) could be run to make sure the package is correct.

 We strongly suggest using Python IDE (such as PyCharm) to complete your transcoding task, please see the examples [here](https://github.com/ntpz870817/DNA-storage-YYC/tree/master/examples).
 The command line is relatively long and hard to customize, for example: